slint-ui/slint/docs/widgets.md

 ## `StandardTableView`

 The `StandardTableView` represents a table of data with columns and rows.
-As cell model items it uses the `StandardListViewItem`.
+Cells are organised in a model where each row is a model of `StandardListViewItem`.

 ### Properties